The Songs of Distant Earth: Scientific aspects

 The novel explores one possible outcome of the solar neutrino problem, which was unsolved when Clarke wrote the work but has since been explained.
 There seemed to be a lack of neutrinos reaching the Earth from the Sun, because scientists were only looking for one particular state of the neutrino particle.

 In the 'Acknowledgements' section of the book, Clarke explains why he chose vacuum energy for spacecraft propulsion – speculated as scientifically viable, but highly futuristic technology.

+The novel also features a space elevator, a concept that Clarke has used in previous works (most prominently in his 1979 novel The Fountains of Paradise).

-The novel also features a space elevator.
-In his introduction to the novel, Clarke states that he wished the work to deal with a realistic interstellar voyage, without the use of warp drives or other fantastic technologies.
-That the "quantum drive" is ironically of the same nature was not acknowledged by Clarke.
+In his introduction to the novel, Clarke states that he wished the work to deal with a realistic interstellar voyage, without the use of warp drives or other fantastic faster-than-light technologies that provide near-instantaneous interstellar travel in which light years are traversed in days, hours, or even minutes (such as in the Star Wars and Star Trek franchises) as opposed to years, decades or centuries.
+Despite the exotic nature of its quantum drive, the starship Magellan takes 212 years to travel the 50 light years to Thalassa.